ArduPilot/UDPProxy/README.md

 ## Building

-You need pymavlink installed to generate the mavlink headers.
-Install with "python3 -m pip install pymavlink"
+You need some packages, install with:
+ - python3 -m pip install pymavlink
+ - sudo apt install libtdb-dev python3-tdb

 Then run "make" to build